sahanmndl/FireChat/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Firebase Setup
-~ Create a new project in Firebase
+- Create a new project in Firebase

-~ Create a new web app inside that project
+- Create a new web app inside that project

-~ Copy and paste those firebase keys in firebase.js inside src folder
+- Copy and paste those firebase keys in firebase.js inside src folder

-~ Initialize Firebase Authentication, Firestore and Storage
+- Initialize Firebase Authentication, Firestore and Storage

 ## Available Scripts